johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-It is not allowed to declare `static` `distributed` functions, because static functions are not isolated to the actor they are defined at, and as such can never be remote:
+It is not allowed to declare `static` `distributed` functions, because static functions are not isolated to the actor they are defined on, and as such can never be remote:

 ```swift
 distributed actor Worker {